astrohart/MFR/MFR.GUI.Dialogs/README.md

 ##### Remarks

-This object allows access to the user configuration and the actions associated with it.
+This object allows access to the user projectFileRenamerConfiguration and the actions associated with it.

 <a name='P-MFR-GUI-Dialogs-OptionsDialog-IsModified'></a>